-Techniques that search engines recommend as part of good design referred to as White Hat SEO, and
+White Hat SEO - Techniques that search engines recommend as part of a good design.

-Techniques that search engines do not approve and attempt to minimize the effect of referred to as Black Hat or spamdexing.
+Black Hat SEO - Techniques that search engines do not approve and attempt to minimize the effect of.
+These techniques are also known as spamdexing.

-An SEO tactic, technique or method is considered as White Hat if it follows the followings
+An SEO tactic is considered as White Hat if it has the following features:

-It ensures the good quality of the web pages
+It ensures good quality of the web pages.

-It ensures the useful content available on the web pages
+It ensures availability of useful content on the web pages.

-Always follow a White Hat SEO tactic and don't try to fool your site visitors.
-Be honest and definitely you will get something more.
+Always follow a White Hat SEO tactic and do not try to fool your site visitors.
+Be honest and you will definitely get something more.

-An SEO tactic, technique or method is considered as Black Hat or Spamdexing if it follows the followings
+An SEO tactic, is considered as Black Hat or Spamdexing if it has the following features:

-Try to improve rankings that are disapproved of by the search engines and/or involve deception.
+Attempting ranking improvements that are disapproved by the search engines and/or involve deception.